jasonstitt/blog/src/content/perfect-python-live-test-coverage.md

 ## The VS Code side: Coverage Gutter

-[Coverage Gutters](https://marketplace.visualstudio.com/items?itemName=ryanluker.vscode-coverage-gutters) is a nifty Visual Studio Code extension that allows you to see code coverage in real-time as you write tests.
+[Coverage Gutters](https://marketplace.visualstudio.com/items?itemName=ryanluker.vscode-coverage-gutters) is a nifty Visual Studio Code extension that allows you to see code coverage in real-time in VS Code as you write tests.
 It highlights the lines of code that are covered by your tests, making it easy to identify the untested parts of your code.

 To get started, open the Extensions pane to search for and install Coverage Gutters.